Bounds on the size of the convex hull of planar Brownian motion and related inverse processes

 The expected value of the area of $\calH(t)$ was found in \cite{ElBachir} (see also \cite{Majumdar}) and equals

 There is no known closed-form formula for the expectation of the diameter of $\calH(t)$ (which is evidently equal to the diameter of the trajectory run up to time t), but various bounds have appeared in the literature.
-The most simple estimate follows from convexity, namely the almost sure inequalities $2 \le \calP / \calD \le \pi$ hold, where the two extrema are realized by a line segment and a disc.
+The most simple estimate follows from convexity, namely the almost sure inequalities $2 \le \calP / \calD \le \pi$ hold, where the two extrema are realized by a line segment and curves of constant width.
 Combining this with \eqref{eq:perimeter_moment} immediately implies